tiny8877/okta.github.io/_source/_posts/2019-04-24-build-crud-app-with-aspnetcore-sql-server.md

 }
 ```

 This will give you a `Login()` and `Logout()` method to wire up some menu items.
-Speaking of which, add a new view in `Views/Shared` called `_LoginPartial.cshml`.
+Speaking of which, add a new view in `Views/Shared` called `_LoginPartial.cshtml`.
 This will house all the code for the login menu items.

 ```html
 @if (User.Identity.IsAuthenticated)